 4. Stunts in which the base uses only one arm for support require a spotter when:

 a.
 The stunt is anything other than a cupie/awesome or basic liberty.
 All other one-arm stunts require a spotter (e.g., heel stretch, arabesque, high torch, scorpion, bow and arrow, etc.).

 b.
-The load-in or dismount involves a twist.
+There is a released twisting load-in or dismount.
 The spotter must be in place during the twist and assist on the cradle during twisting dismounts.

 c.
 The top person is popped from one arm to the other.

 5. Single based split catches are prohibited.

 6. All leg pitch, toe pitch, walk-in, sponge, and straddle catch flips are prohibited.